meltano/handbook/src/_marketing/wordpress.md

 1. Navigate to the [Insights] (https://meltano.com/wp-admin/edit.php) page.
 2. Enter the name of the blog post you want to hide in the upper-right-hand search bar.
 3. Click on the post to open it.
-4. Under the 'Status and visibility" heading, click on 'Public' and change it to 'Private' '(Only visible to site admins and editors).'
+4. Under the 'Status and visibility' heading, click on 'Public' and change it to 'Private'. '(Only visible to site admins and editors)'
-5. Click on 'Update"' to save your changes.
+5. Click on 'Update' to save your changes.